Darla Nagel

 0 Comments

-Darla Nagel is an editor and writing tutor who has an invisible chronic illness.
-She wants to help other patients and enlighten health care professionals about our experiences.
-If you’d like to receive quarterly updates from her, sign up by emailing darla.nagel@gmail.com.
+Darla Nagel is a biomedical copy editor who has an invisible chronic illness.
+She wants to educate healthcare professionals and encourage patients.
+If you want to receive quarterly updates from her, email darla{dot}nagel{a}gmail.com.

 0 Comments